surendhar-1706/Chat-App/README.md

 Mobile Computing project.

- key Feautres
-Biometric / Fingerprint authentication
-End to End encryption using AES algorithm Authentication using Social id
-    Gmail
-    Yahoo
-Web support for the mobile app where user can log in with the same id in mobile app and also in browser Realtime message exchange functionality using firebase Elegant design
-Swipe to delete  message functionality
+ A real time chat app with Biometric Authentication,Socail Id Signup functionality,AES end to end encryption with web support and swipe to delete functionality